ShakyaJU/Banana-Game/README.md

-<h1 style="text-align: center;">Banana Game</h1>
+# Banana Game

 <p align="center">
   <img src="./Banana Game Screenshots/PlayGame.png" alt="Banana Game" width="300" height="600">
 </p>

 Banana Game is a mobile application developed as a project for the University of Bedfordshire.
-It's a fun and engaging game for the users to enjoy.
-The main objective of the project was to focus on four software engineering principles(Low Coupling High Cohesion, Event Driven Programming, Interoperability and Virtual Identity).
+Designed for an enjoyable and immersive experience, it offers fun and engaging gameplay for users.
+The project emphasizes four key software engineering principles: Low Coupling & High Cohesion, Event-Driven Programming, Interoperability, and Virtual Identity.

 ## Game Screenshots: